teiResa/teiResa/README.md

   <samp>
-   I'm currently working on an <em> open source website </em> templates
+   Hi, I'm currently working on an <em> open source website </em> templates
    <br> among other teaching tools to help <i> second language </i> teachers,
    <br> for instance the ESL Teachers in China.
    <br><br>